 This is an example of content funnel mapping.

 - Make the headers, meta, and title of the page as effective as you can because of this.
+This helps in on-page SEO.

 - By doing this, you may be able to avoid keyword competition, which occurs when several websites rank for the same term, confusing search engines and people alike.